tofsjonas/sortable/README.md

 Makes any table with class="sortable", er, sortable.

+Works for ajax generated content.

 Requires thead and tbody.
-Like so:

-table
-  thead
-    tr
-      th
-  tbody
-    tr
-      td

-ie9 and less won't work, since classList is used.
-But that's easy to fix if you feel like it.
+Just include the js and css and it will work.
+No function calls needed, all is done with an eventListener.

-For Huge tables it will be slow of course.
-(But so are the jquery solutions I've found.)
+For Huge tables (>1000rows) it will be slow of course.
+That's just life I guess.